BooAngeldust/Learn-Git-Basics/README.md

 4. git status -> check the status
 5. git add -A -> add all changes in the working directory to the staging area
 6. git commit -m "Message here" -> commit changes with a message
-7. git push -u main -> push items to branch main
+7. git push -u origin main -> push items to branch main

 ## Branches
 1. git branch branch-name -> creates a branch with certain name